 Pergamon Altar of Zeus and Athena

-The Pergamon Altar is an ancient Greek monument that was originally built in the city of Pergamon (Pergamum), which is located in present-day Turkey.
-The altar was constructed in the 2nd century BCE and served as a place of sacrifice and worship for the gods.
+The Pergamon Altar is an ancient Greek monument that was originally built in the city of Pergamon (Pergamum), which is located in present-day Türkiye.
+The altar was constructed in the second century BCE and served as a place of sacrifice and worship for the gods.
 In the late nineteenth and early twentieth centuries CE, a team of German archaeologists led by Carl Humann excavated the site of the Pergamon Altar and transported its remains to Berlin, where it was reconstructed in the Pergamon Museum.
 The reconstruction of the Pergamon Altar in the Pergamon Museum is a remarkable feat of engineering and restoration.
 The altar is displayed in a large room that was specifically designed to accommodate its size and scale.

 circa 125 CE